TheGuyBarnes/TheGuyBarnes_first_working_site/index.md

 Reporting tools and Business Intelligence products will be explored as Oracle strategy to move to the cloud has see a plethora of new products added to its portfolio we will explore these and the many opprotunities they present.

+We aim to update this blog on a regular basis ..

 You can use the [editor on GitHub](https://github.com/TheGuyBarnes/TheGuyBarnes.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.